-Lean Manufacturing reduces failure rates, focuses on continual improvement, and brings long term value to business owners.
+Lean Manufacturing reduces failure rates, focuses on continual improvement and brings long term value to business owners.
 Sounds like Agile software development.
 Many companies like leankit are capitalizing on this fact and are building products that bring those two worlds together.
-For the past 10 years, Surge has built an entire company combining both lean and agile principles.

 The manifesto was created in 2001 by a group of software engineers, who dedicated themselves to finding lightweight, more efficient methods of meeting requirements and solving problems.

 In the years since, agile practices have continued to grow and expand, with input from developers all over the world.
 Still, the core of agile remains based in those original principles and values; many of those have their roots in the principles of Lean Manufacturing.

 Lean manufacturing is now several decades old with countless books and articles published that support the principles that were actually started at Toyota Motor Company.
 Lean is a system for eliminating waste during production while maintaining productivity.
 It focuses only on aspects of production that add value for the customer while reducing or eliminating anything that does not.
 There are a number of benefits to this method that are in line with the principles of agile as well.

 Lean manufacturing allows you to deliver product quickly without committing to a larger number than you need.
 This high speed, delayed commitment model is important to agile as well.
 In software development, circumstances are constantly changing so it’s important to be able to go with the flow and adjust as you go along.
 Therefore, decisions aren’t made until the moment they’re needed to avoid decisions made early on from needing to be rethought later on as needs change.

 A swifter response time also allows for shorter feedback loops.
 Both in lean and agile, doing things as needed allows you to see the results of your decision immediately and make any necessary changes quickly.